ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 to test the app you need to put the files from wgeel 2018 datacall in a folder launch by running run.R.
 In R studio, open the [ui.R](https://github.com/ices-eg/wg_WGEEL/blob/master/R/shiny_data_integration/shiny/ui.R) or [server.r](https://github.com/ices-eg/wg_WGEEL/blob/master/R/shiny_data_integration/shiny/server.R) and click on the RunApp button appearing at the top of the file.

+You also need a file named ccm.rdata that should be put in the common/data folder.
+Ask it to Cedric or Hilaire if you want to run the app locally.